 Liam specialises in high value commercial litigation, with particular expertise in construction litigation, and in contentious trusts and estates.

 Liam has been instructed on high value adjudications and, in some of those cases, on the subsequent enforcement via the court of the decisions his clients obtained in those adjudications.
 Clients trust him to grasp large amounts of documents and detail in a very short period of time then distil those into the key arguments that give them the best chance of succeeding at adjudication or at court.

 Liam has considerable experience of acting as his clients’ advocate and achieving favourable outcomes at mediations.
-He is also a trained mediator himself, gaining accreditation through the ADR Group in 2018.
+He is also a trained mediator himself, gaining accreditation through the ADR Group in 2018, and practises as a mediator in an array of commercial and civil disputes.
 Liam has experience in fighting for his clients in court, representing their interests in trying to reach a favourable settlement, and in acting as an independent mediator in disputes not involving his clients.
 This blend of experiences means Liam is able to see a dispute from a number of angles including how it will look in court, what the other side’s weaknesses are both legally and commercially, and what sorts of resolution may be realistic and appropriate.

 Construction Disputes and Issues